Antony-M1/erp-single-server/README.md

 Overall, this command builds a Docker image using the specified Dockerfile and build arguments, and tags it with a custom name and version.

+*⚠️Note⚠️: after taking the build if you want to update the code add `--no-cache` after the `dcoker build`*

 After taking the build add this line `compose.yaml` file
 ```
 x-customizable-image: &customizable_image